 Sly Cooper is another PlayStation mascot with a trilogy of beloved games.
-While the core elements of platforming can be found in both the Sly Cooper series and Spyro alike, Sly Cooper leans much more into the stealth aspects of its game.
+While the core elements of platforming can be found in both Sly Cooper and Spyro, Sly Cooper leans much more into the stealth aspects of its game.

-Not only will players need to complete tough platforming challenges, but will need to do so without being detected by multiple enemies.
+Not only will players need to complete tough platforming challenges, but they will need to do so without being detected by enemies.

 Each of these characters comes with its own unique movement and gameplay styles, and it is up to you to decide how to utilize their kits most effectively.

-If you loved Spyro 3 and its inclusion of a huge cast of playable characters, the Sly Cooper series might be just what you are looking for to recapture the magic.
+If you loved Spyro 3 and its inclusion of a huge cast of playable characters, the Sly Cooper series might be just what you are looking for.

 13. Super Mario 3D All Stars